-1.3 Disciplining of registered trustees who act as debt agreement administrators is not dealt with in this document; rather, see IGPS 8 Involuntary cancellation of trustee registration.
+1.3 Disciplining of registered trustees who act as debt agreement administrators is not dealt with in this document; rather, see Inspector-General Practice Statement 8: involuntary cancellation of trustee registration.

-2.1 There is a range of sanctions or actions which AFSA Regulation and Enforcement (R&E) staff, as delegates of the Inspector-General, can take when breaches of duty or non-compliance are considered to have occurred.
-Possible sanctions/actions include:
+2.1 There is a range of sanctions or actions which AFSA Regulation and Enforcement (R&E) staff, as delegates of the Inspector-General, can take when breaches of duty or non-compliance have occurred.
+Possible sanctions and actions include:

-a. education—making administrators aware, both individually and collectively, of problem areas and the correct practice or law
+b.
+Education – making administrators aware, both individually and collectively, of problem areas and the correct practice or law.

-2.3 Breaches or non-compliance with the Act may give rise to a simple query as to the reasons why there has been a deviation.
+2.3 Breaches or non-compliance with the Act may give rise to a simple question about the reasons why there has been a deviation.
 Some matters are resolved quickly and amicably after our intervention.
 However, where there is a serious breach or repetitive breaches, we may commence the process to cancel an administrator’s registration.